If you’re travelling in a car in your own country then chances are you’re travelling in your own car.

 If you’re travelling internationally, or to a more distant destination in your own country, then leaving your own car at home and hiring one when you get there by aeroplane, boat, or train is likely to be the only, or at least the best, option for you.

 Hiring a car instead of using public transport has both advantages and disadvantages, and there are some tricky aspects to hiring a car that need some careful consideration.

-One of the big factors in car-hire cost is the size and prestige of the car: the small economy car end of the market is very competitive.
-We have hired cars for several days at a time in the offseason and got a car for as little as AU$10 per day.
+One of the big factors in car-hire cost is the size and prestige of the car: the small economy car end of the market is very competitive and therefore commonly quite cheap.
+We've hired cars for several days at a time in the offseason and got a car for as little as AU$10 per day.
 Bigger, flashier cars are usually much more expensive.
-If you are travelling for the sake of travelling rather than to impress, then the more basic cars will fulfil your purpose of getting around perfectly, after all, isn’t getting around what cars are for?
+If you are travelling for the sake of travelling rather than to impress, then the more basic cars will fulfil your purpose of getting around perfectly; after all, isn’t getting around all that cars are for?
 Smaller cars will generally use a lot less fuel, too, and in many countries, especially in Europe where fuel may be AU$2.50 (US$2.00) per litre, this will make you travelling cheaper.

 The car-hire industry is very competitive, which drives car-hire companies to devise ways to make what they are offering look much cheaper than it really is.
 Because of this, car-hire companies have a well established reputation for hiding costs from you during the booking process and then loading you up with extra charges when you come to collect the hire car; although, this deception has improved a lot over the years.

 If you are aware of these hidden and extra costs you can reduce them greatly if you know how.
 I’ve also gone into other hidden and extra costs in another article, here.